 2021: Holiday Food Vouchers

-The Israeli coastal city of Nahariya has 65,000 inhabitants, of which 5,000 receive welfare services for food insecurity.
-IAJF partners with Nahariya’s municipality to provide food vouchers to the needy.
-Just before Passover and Rosh Hashana each year, vouchers are distributed to 500 seniors, 600 families, and 63 blind and low vision individuals, enabling them to purchase food for the holiday.
-IAJF is proud to work with Nahariya to enable the needy to enjoy holiday meals with dignity and without want, just like the rest of the population.
+Five thousand residents of the Israeli coastal city of Nahariya receive welfare services for food insecurity.
+IAJF has adopted the city of Nahariya, providing meals to children and holiday packages to seniors and families.
+Since the pandemic began, IAJF has partnered with the municipality to provide food vouchers to the needy during the holidays.
+Last Passover and Rosh Hashana vouchers are distributed to 1,000 seniors, 1,200 needy families, and 126 blind or visually impaired individuals.
+IAJF is proud to work with Nahariya to enable those in need to enjoy holiday meals with dignity.

 2020: Intervention Programs for At-Risk Families